-Get Notified when you or your Work/Art/Illustrations is Mentioned online
+Get Notified when your Art is posted or mentioned online

-With the tools & services listed in this guide finding these mentions hopefully going to be much easier, these tools will help you find blog post, sites and social posts that mentioned your name or sites that posted your work or other images that are yours.
+With the tools & services listed in this guide finding these mentions hopefully going to be much easier, these tools will help you find the blog posts, sites, and social posts that mentioned your name or sites that posted your work or other images that are yours.

-Why search mentions about you and your work?
+Why search for mentions about you and your work?

-Here’s a few examples on why finding out where you or your work has been featured online can benefit you, and how you can make use of these mentions.
+Here’s a few examples of why finding out where you or your work has been featured online can benefit you, and how you can make use of these mentions.

-- You can see if anyone stolen your illustrations and reuploaded them on their store, portfolio or blog.
+- You can see if anyone has stolen your illustrations and reuploaded them on their store, portfolio, or blog.
 Most of the time asking people to stop stealing your work actually work, but sadly not always.

 - Find places that shared your images but forgot to mention your name or website address, this happens from time to time on social media.